Leo Chen

 So we did something different.

-Working around the clock with our team, weβve launched The Horizon Appβa digital platform to reduce our printing footprint while amplifying youth journalism on climate, equity, and sustainability.
-Weβre still in the demo phase, but already weβve opened opportunities for 70+ youth magazines and storytelling collectives around the world.
-These are students who never had a platformβand now, theyβre shaping the climate narrative themselves. (stay tuned for some images of the app)
+Working around the clock with our team, we’ve launched The Horizon App—a digital platform to reduce our printing footprint while amplifying youth journalism on climate, equity, and sustainability.
+We’re still in the demo phase, but already we’ve opened opportunities for 70+ youth magazines and storytelling collectives around the world.
+These are students who never had a platform—and now, they’re shaping the climate narrative themselves.
+(Leo was kind enough to share a couple of screenshots of the app.
+How beautiful!).

 Photo courtey @delusionaling IG